iOSonntag-templates/flutter-app/README.md

 > [Features Breakdown](#features-breakdown) section.*

 ## Setup
-1. Clone / Fork the repository
-2. Run `npm run i` in the root directory of the project

 > **Tip:**
 > *If you fork this repo instead of just cloning it, you benefit from future
 > updates such as updated package versions or improved automations.*

+1. Clone / Fork the repository
+2. Run `pnpm run i` in the root directory of the project*
+3. Run `pnpm run setup` in the root directory of the project*

+\*Questions you may ask yourself:
+- What is `pnpm` ?

+  [`pnpm`](https://pnpm.io/) is a package manager that works like `npm` but is faster & more reliable.
+  Install it with: `npm i -g pnpm`
+- I do not see a `package.json` file.
+Why?

+  The `package.json` file is only used for project setup and automation and thus is hidden as described [here](#hidden-files--folders).
 ## Features Breakdown
 ### Hidden Files & Folders
 Less important files & folders are hidden using `"files.exclude"` from projects